Keith George, President

 Out of high school I began working construction, belonging in building trades unions.
 I started at Lisle P.D.in 1997 and was a union board member for a majority of my time there.
 I was hired at Bolingbrook PD in 2001.
 I spent a majority of my time there on the union board including the past several years as president but had to take a disability pension.
 I believe strongly in unions and understand their importance.
 Having been in various police unions, I have come to be a strong supporter of the ideals and principles MAP was founded on.
 As a member of the MAP Board of Directors, I look forward to sharing my passion and experiences with other MAP members.

 John Holiday, Board of Directors

 I began my law enforcement career in 1995 as an auxiliary officer for the DeKalb County Sheriff’s department.
 In 1999 I was hired as a full time corrections officer for the county.
-I am currently assigned to the patrol division.
+I transferred to the patrol division and recently retired from the Investigations Division.
 Prior to becoming a deputy sheriff I worked for the laborers and electricians unions.
 There, I learned the importance and value of quality union representation.
-I have served as the DeKalb County MAP chapter president since 2002.
-I have seen firsthand how MAP can help to improve and protect the jobs of law enforcement officers.
+I served as the DeKalb County MAP chapter president and have seen firsthand how MAP can help to improve and protect the jobs of law enforcement officers.

 Mark Wolenberg, Board of Directors